Daisies at Spring Mill State Park in Indiana; photo by MissMoonpuppy on Flickr (noncommercial use permitted with attribution / share alike).

-"Indiana" by Arthur Franklin Mapes was adopted as the official state poem of Indiana in 1963:
+"Indiana" by Arthur Franklin Mapes was adopted as the official state poem of Indiana in 1963.
+It reads as follows:

 God crowned her hills with beauty,

 Gave her lakes and winding streams,

 Then He edged them all with woodlands

 Lovely are her moonlit rivers,

 Shadowed by the sycamores,

 Where the fragrant winds of Summer

 I must heed the native call,